 AUDIO: "Firebird" by Christopher Burnett, performed by Chris Burnett Quartet

-“We will also be playing a Jazz Appreciation Month concert for Gerald Dunn at the Blue Room within the historic 18th & Vine District in April,” Burnett said.
+“We are also hoping to finalize the contract to play a Jazz Appreciation Month concert for Gerald Dunn at the Blue Room within the historic 18th & Vine District in April,” Burnett said.
 “It’s a blessing to be able to play my original compositions and some of my favorite works by other composers with the great musicians in this group.”

 VisitKC.com (an economic development organization dedicated to tourism) lists 15 venues featuring live performances of jazz and blues music in the city.
 Black Dolphin is among the newest listening rooms.
 Burnett wants music lovers, friends, relatives, and fans to make plans to attend the First Saturday concerts by CbQ.